ShadowBlack77/shcodeblog/README.md

-# 💻 Fridaymake-up
+# 💻 ShCodeBlog

-Responsive portfolio created with Angular and Bootstrap.
-Contains information about my skills, experience, projects and the possibility of contacting me.
+My personal blog, where I plan to post programming-related posts in the future.

 ## 🛠️ Technologies